ServiceNow/Fast-LLM/docs/quick-start.md

 3. Adjust based on GPU memory.
 For GPT-2 and an A100-80GB, a `micro_batch_size` of 1 should work well.
 4. Should be a power of 2 and divisible by 8.
 For an A100-80GB, 1024 is a good starting point.
 5. Must be divisible by number of GPUs.
 At 1024 tokens per sequence, 480 corresponds to about ~500k tokens per batch.
+6. Location of the dataset metadata file generated in Step 4.
-6. 99.8% train, 0.2% validation, 0% test.
+7. 99.8% train, 0.2% validation, 0% test.
-7. L2 regularization penalty.
+8. L2 regularization penalty.
-8. 1st Adam optimizer parameter.
+9. 1st Adam optimizer parameter.
-9. 2nd Adam optimizer parameter.
+10. 2nd Adam optimizer parameter.
-10. Peak learning rate.
+11. Peak learning rate.
-11. Should be 1/10th of base per Chinchilla.
+12. Should be 1/10th of base per Chinchilla.
-12. Cosine decay starting at `base` after warmup and ending at `minimum` after `decay_iterations`.
+13. Cosine decay starting at `base` after warmup and ending at `minimum` after `decay_iterations`.
-13. Usually the same as `train_iters`.
+14. Usually the same as `train_iters`.
-14. Number of steps of linear warmup.
+15. Number of steps of linear warmup.
-15. Location of the `config.json` file downloaded in Step 4.
+16. Location of the `config.json` file downloaded in Step 4.
-16. Set to `False` to train from scratch.
+17. Set to `False` to train from scratch.

 ## Step 6: Add Your Weights & Biases API Key